LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 These instructions allow you to build Loop without having access to a Mac.
 They also allow you to easily install Loop on phones that are not connected to your computer.

-* You can easily send Loop app updates to those you care for
+* You can send Loop app updates to those you care for
-* You can access and install Loop if you lose or damage your device
+* You can access and install the Loop app via TestFlight if you lose or damage your device
 * You do not need to worry about correct Xcode/macOS versions

 The setup steps are somewhat involved, but nearly all are one-time steps.
 Subsequent builds are trivial.
 The initial steps are best done on a computer where you can save and archive information for later use.
 Use a **text-only editor** for this archive file for your Secrets.
 People have gotten into difficulties when a lower-case character was "auto-corrected" to upper-case when pasting into their archive file.